santisbon/reference/src/microcloud.md

 pv $IMAGE | sudo dd bs=1m of=$DEVICE
 ```

 When it's done you'll see a volume mounted on your desktop called `system-boot` or something similar.
-Modify the volume to inject the `user-data` used by cloud-init and set boot parameters to enable c-groups.
-On systems running k8s this is required so that kubelet will work out of the box but we'll do it here anyways in case we want to install k8s on this system later on.
+We'll modify the volume to inject the `user-data` used by cloud-init and set boot parameters to enable c-groups.
+On systems running k8s this is required so that kubelet will work out of the box but we'll do it here in case we want to do container orchestration directly on this system (or on system containers that share its kernel) later on.

 Feel free to modify in case you don't want to set up Wi-Fi or want different software installed.
 ```sh title="On your laptop"